-Canada is one of the most disciplined and students favourite destination to study.
-Here, the students get exposure to not only one of the finest educations but they are also trained to live an independent life and are encouraged to take part in other college related activities as well as take up a part time job of their interest.
+Canada is one of the most disciplined and student's favorite destinations to study.
+Here, the students get exposure to not only one of the finest educations but they are also trained to live an independent life and are encouraged to take part in other college-related activities as well as take up a part-time job of their interest.

-6. It is student friendly and the cost of living is also affordable
+● It is student-friendly and the cost of living is also affordable

-7. Provides students with job opportunities, especially the international students are given the opportunity to work for 3 years.
+● Provides students with job opportunities, especially international students who are given the opportunity to work for 3 years.

-9. All the colleges in Canada have excellent campus and lifestyle
+● All the colleges in Canada have an excellent campus and lifestyle

-10. Students are given the option to live either inside the campus or outside by their own.
+● Students are given the option to live either inside the campus or outside on their own.

 Semester Intakes in Canada